AdobeDocs/express-add-ons-docs/src/pages/guides/design/ux_guidelines/introduction.md

 # UX Guidelines for Adobe Express Add-ons

-A successful add-on provides a seamless and intuitive user experience (UX) that blends harmoniously with Adobe Express.
+A successful add-on provides a seamless and intuitive User Experience (UX) that blends harmoniously with Adobe Express.

-These Guidelines are your roadmap to creating add-ons that align with Adobe's design principles and visual language, ensuring a consistent, enjoyable, and successful experience for all users.
+These Guidelines are your roadmap to creating add-ons that align with Adobe's design principles and visual language, ensuring a consistent and enjoyable experience.
 Following them will help you build tools that resonate with users and feel like a natural extension of the application.

 ## Intended audience

-This document is designed for developers, designers, and product teams involved in creating add-ons for Adobe Express.
-Whether you're crafting your first add-on or refining an existing one, these guidelines offer valuable insights and best practices to help you align with Adobe's UX standards.
+This document is intended for developers, designers, and product teams involved in creating Adobe Express add-ons.
+Whether you're crafting your first add-on or improving an existing one, these guidelines offer valuable insights and best practices to help you align with Adobe's UX standards.

 ## How to navigate the UX Guidelines